harshchaturvedi1/Java/X0.LLD/00.Design_principals/00.Notes/Notes.md

 Don't Repeat Yourself: Avoid code duplication by abstracting out common code into functions or classes.

+## 3. YAGNI Principle

+You Aren't Gonna Need It Don't implement features until they are necessary.

 ```java
 class User {
     private String name;